Duchess Charlotte Frederica of Mecklenburg-Schwerin: Later life

 In 1829 she moved from Denmark to Karlsbad under the name "Mrs. von Gothen."
 In 1830 she traveled to Italy, finally settling in Rome and later converted to the Catholic faith.

 Charlotte Frederica died in Rome in 1840.
 Her death was described as a relief to the court in Copenhagen as she dreamed of someday returning as the King's mother.
 Frederik VII, who was only one year old when she had to leave him, showed great reverence towards the memory of his late mother: he collected portraits of her in his rooms at Jægerspris Castle, and when he visited Horsens in September 1857 he officially thanked the city "for the love and kindness that was shown to her."

-She was allegedly buried in the Teutonic Cemetery in Vatican City.
-Her tomb was opened on 11 July 2019 due to investigations related to the disappearance of Emanuela Orlandi case, but was found to be empty.
+She was alleged to have been buried in the Teutonic Cemetery in Vatican City.
+Her tomb was opened on 11 July 2019 due to investigations related to the disappearance of Emanuela Orlandi, but was found to be empty.